jorgechen/git-good/README.md

         * This solves developers' existential crisis when faced with the herculean effort to make descriptive commit messages every time they change one line of code
 * Cons
     * For a big feature, the squashed commit may become huge
+    * Lost history of your feature branch and cannot git-blame
 * Recommendation:
     * Use squash for most PRs if you want the best of working fast and keeping the repository readable
     * For a big feature, consider rebase instead to separate your PR into a few commits before merging into the main branch